MohamedMaghrabyyy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 0: A script that prints "Hello, world" followed by a new line to the standard output
+Task 0: a script that prints "Hello, World" followed by a new line is added"